overheadhunter/woottools/README.md

 =========

 Lean mootools-based framework for hashbang-routing and JSON-based DOM definitions.

-## Important

-woottools is in a very early stage of development and the API may be subject to change.
+_Important:_ woottools is in a very early stage of development and the API may be subject to change.

 ## Quickstart